Grace Li, MHA

 Chief of Government Affairs and Compliance

 Eileen Kunz is the Chief of Government Affairs and Compliance for On Lok.
 In this role, she is responsible for government and community affairs, regulatory affairs and compliance and health plan services departments for On Lok Senior Health Services.
 Eileen Kunz joined On Lok in 1986 as On Lok Replication Project Coordinator and was involved with the direction of On Lok’s national replication of the Program of All-inclusive Care for the Elderly (PACE) model since its inception.
-She was instrumental in the formation of both the National PACE Association.
+She was instrumental in the formation of both the National PACE and the California PACE Association.

 Prior to joining On Lok, Eileen worked for Mills-Pennisula Senior Focus and USDA, Food and Nutrition Service in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).